Methadone Clinic Ravenna, OH

 Summit Psychological Associates Inc

-Summit Psychological Associates Inc is a methadone clinic in Ravenna, OH situated in Portage County at 6693 North Chestnut Street, Suite 235, 44266 zip code area that also includes suboxone treatment services.
-Summit Psychological Associates Inc provides naltrexone administration and relapse prevention from naltrexone.
-In addition, Summit Psychological Associates Inc offers housing services, case management and domestic violence services.
+Summit Psychological Associates Inc is a methadone clinic in Ravenna, OH located in Portage County at 6693 North Chestnut Street, Suite 235, 44266 zip code area that also includes suboxone treatment.
+Summit Psychological Associates Inc provides relapse prevention from naltrexone and naltrexone administration.
+Also, Summit Psychological Associates Inc provides housing services, case management and mental health services.

 Northeast Ohio Va Healthcare System Ravenna Cboc

-Northeast Ohio Va Healthcare System Ravenna Cboc is a methadone treatment center in Ravenna, OH situated at 6751 North Chestnut Street, 44266 zip code.
-Northeast Ohio Va Healthcare System Ravenna Cboc provides methadone/buprenorphine for pain management, suboxone prescription and naltrexone administration.
-Also, Northeast Ohio Va Healthcare System Ravenna Cboc provides domestic violence services, social skills development and case management.
-Northeast Ohio Va Healthcare System Ravenna Cboc provides opioid treatment for young adults and adults.
+Northeast Ohio Va Healthcare System Ravenna Cboc is a methadone clinic in Ravenna, OH situated at 6751 North Chestnut Street, 44266 zip code.
+Northeast Ohio Va Healthcare System Ravenna Cboc provides methadone/buprenorphine for pain management, naltrexone administration and suboxone prescription.
+In addition, Northeast Ohio Va Healthcare System Ravenna Cboc provides mental health services, case management and mentoring/peer support.
+Northeast Ohio Va Healthcare System Ravenna Cboc includes opioid treatment for adults and young adults.

 Coleman Professional Services

-Coleman Professional Services is a methadone treatment center in Ravenna, OH located at 3920 Lovers Lane, 44266 zip code area.
-Coleman Professional Services provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
-Also, Coleman Professional Services provides mental health services, recovery coaches and housing services.
+Coleman Professional Services is a methadone clinic in Ravenna, OH situated at 3920 Lovers Lane, 44266 zip code area.
+Coleman Professional Services provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
+In addition, Coleman Professional Services offers recovery coaches, mentoring/peer support and domestic violence services.

 Call (866) 434-2077 for 24/7 help with treatment.